Riyya-HI/ECE209AS-AI-ML_CPS-IoT/README.md

 Matthew Nicholas (Department of Electrical and Computer Engineering, UCLA 2021)

 ## Project Website:
-This is the github repository of Riyya Hari Iyer for the project jointly done by Matthew Nicholas and Riyya.
+This is the github repository of the project for the project Analysis of adaptive model streaming techniques on highly resource constrained devices for object detection jointly done by Matthew Nicholas and Riyya Hari Iyer.
 For our project website, please visit: https://riyya-hi.github.io/ECE209AS-AI-ML_CPS-IoT/

 <a name="table"></a>
 ## Table of Contents